cyfronet-fid/marketplace/README.md

 The version included in ubuntu 16.04 and 17.10 is buggy and outdated, so it should be installed manually through deb file as described below.

-If your disto does not include this package use [instructions from elasticsearch.org](https://www.elastic.co/guide/en/elastic-stack/current/index.html).
+If your distro does not include this package use [instructions from elasticsearch.org](https://www.elastic.co/guide/en/elastic-stack/current/index.html).

 Use `service` command to control the server: